iPlumb3r/HelloWorld/App/readme.md

-App Section
+App
 ==
-This section is dedicated to provide instructions for installing usefull application
+This section is dedicated to provide instructions for installing __applications__.